AlnaberA/aStar_algo/a_star_visualizer/README.md

 - **Heuristic Function**: A* uses a heuristic to estimate the cost from the current node to the goal, guiding the search process.
 - **Cost Function**: It maintains a cost function that tracks the total cost from the start node to the current node.
 - **Optimal Pathfinding**: A* guarantees the shortest path if the heuristic is admissible (never overestimates the true cost).

-## Contributing

-If you would like to contribute to this project, feel free to submit a pull request or open an issue for discussion.
-Your contributions are welcome!